top of page

 © Mickael Potard

-In some cases, in France, medium-voltage lines will also be placed underground to completely eliminate the risk of collision and electrocution in particularly high-risk areas.
-This action will especially benefit the Bonelli’s eagle, Egyptian vulture, Little bustard, Common crane, and Lesser kestrel.
+In particularly high-risk areas of France, medium-voltage lines will also be placed underground to completely eliminate the risk of both collision and electrocution.
+This measure is expected to benefit several priority species, including the Bonelli’s eagle, Egyptian vulture, Little bustard, Common crane, and Lesser kestrel.